Connect with others who understand.

 • Heritable PAH — Caused by a family history of PAH

-• Associated PAH — Caused by another condition like congenital heart disease, human immunodeficiency virus, or connective tissue diseases such as scleroderma
+• Associated PAH — Caused by another condition like congenital heart or lung disease, blood clots, HIV, or connective tissue diseases such as scleroderma

-• Drug-induced — Caused by drug use (methamphetamines, for example)
+• Drug-induced PAH — Caused by drug use (methamphetamines, for example)

 5. Certain Medications Make Swelling Worse